Complementary Medicine

 Why are complementary and alternative therapies used?

 Complementary and alternative therapies are used for a variety of conditions or for different reasons.
-Research on how effective complementary and alternative therapies are in relation to HIV care is limited, especially in comparison to the amount of scientific information we have on how effective antiretroviral therapy (ART) is at suppressing HIV.
+Research on how effective complementary and alternative therapies are with HIV care is limited, especially in comparison to the amount of scientific information we have on how effective antiretroviral therapy (ART) is at suppressing HIV.

 ART remains the standard of HIV care